HUMIC-AI/plancrimson-web/README.md

 # PlanCrimson

-The frontend for the Plan Crimson project!
+The frontend for the PlanCrimson project!

 - Search for courses through an intuitive interface
 - Up-to-date with my.harvard